thejeremyjohn/wellread/README.md

 [https://wellread0.herokuapp.com](https://wellread0.herokuapp.com)

 ### User Auth
-Users can securely signin in or signup through the form on the landing page.
+Users can securely signin or signup through the form on the landing page.
 A DEMO login button is also provided.
 <img src="https://i.imgur.com/3HaZY2b.png?1" />

 ### Books
 The site is preloaded with collection of books.
 Users can view all of the available books by clicking `Browse`.
 <img src="https://i.imgur.com/qMltUHT.png" />

 Clicking the cover image or title of a book allows the user to see more details and provides an opportunity to edit that book's shelf membership.